Circular Space Economy Seminar on February 13

 Office of Space Commerce Logo | NIST Logo.
 Circular Space Economy Seminar | February 13, 2025, 9:30 - 12:30 ET | Department of Commerce with virtual option | Image of earth with green arrows around it

-View agenda and register at NIST.gov
+View video recording at NIST.gov

 The circular space economy approach aims to utilize space-based resources sustainably by minimizing waste and maximizing the reuse and recycling of materials in space operations.
 As humanity expands its presence beyond Earth, this model becomes vital for reducing the need for costly resupply missions and mitigating the environmental impact of space activities.